 A piano teacher looks at what it takes to succeed in music, how parents can help, and why they should care.
 To piano teachers: This post is copyrighted.
 Please do not reprint the whole thing on your blog.
 Feel free to reprint the first paragraph and then link to it here.
 You also have permission … Continue reading The Truth About Piano Lessons

 I teach classical, jazz, and popular music in my home studio in Berkshire County in western Massachusetts.
 I am located 10 minutes from Great Barrington, adjacent to the Catamount Ski Area.
-I’ve been teaching here in Berkshire County for 12 years.
-I was formerly on the faculty of the Berkshire Music School.
-I hold a … Continue reading Piano Lessons
+I am 5 minutes from Hillsdale, New York, and 20 minutes from Salisbury, Connecticut.
+I’ve been teaching here in Berkshire County for 14 years. … Continue reading Piano Lessons

 Okay, so my not-so-short rant on parenting and piano lessons has now reached thousands of people from dozens of countries…. literally, all around the world.
 Clearly, it hit a nerve — in Russia, Malaysia, New Zealand, Jamaica, South Korea, Mexico, China, Portugal, Italy, South Africa, Israel, Japan, Bolivia, Estonia… But there’s a “glass-half-full” aspect to … Continue reading What Makes a Good Piano Parent?